 Check out the art at the Speed Art Museum, free on Sundays through 2024.

-Take a walk around Cave City Cemetery looking at the grounds and famous grave sites.
+Take a walk around Cave Hill Cemetery looking at the grounds and famous grave sites.

 Check out Churchill Downs.
 General admission tickets allow access to first floor seating (including first floor clubhouse and first floor grandstand area), as well as the Paddock area, Paddock Plaza, second level ITW, and Food Court.
 Seating is first come, first served.
-General admission tickets start at $7.00 per adult (kids 12 and under are free) for Spring, September and Fall Meets.
+General admission tickets start at $10.00 per adult (kids 12 and under are free, 2 per paying adult) for Spring, September and Fall Meets.

 Locust Grove, a 1792 Georgian mansion, recently re-restored to near its original appearance.
 Keep an eye out for occasional free events.